Red-Hat-EMEA-Portflio-SSA/bcl_setup/README.md

 # you need credentials to log int to CIC VCenter

 # Needs two or three self created collections:
-# if not solved otherwise you need to put:
+# if not solved via execution environment you need to put:
 git@github.com:Red-Hat-EMEA-Portflio-SSA/collection_portfoliossa_nsupdate.git
 into:  collections/ansible_collections/portfoliossa/nsupdate